gnarzilla/proxy.deadlight/README.md

 + **API-First:** Full REST API for real-time status and management.
 + **Email Federation:** Working email-based social media federation.
 + **Cloudflare Tunnel Integration:** Production-ready deployment using Cloudflare Tunnel.
-+ **Tailscale Mesh Deployment** Better tailored for private access to remote servers.
++ **Tailscale Mesh Deployment:** Better tailored for private access to remote servers.
 + **Plugin Ecosystem:** API for creating and sharing ad-blocking, analytics, and other plugins.
 + **Local Web Interface:** A minimalist web server within the proxy for easy, direct configuration and debugging.